-Selecting your Primary Provider, the Adoption Service Provider, that will assist you in building your family, is one of the most important decisions that you will make in your lifetime.
+Selecting your Primary Provider, the Adoption Service Provider, who will assist you in building your family, is one of the most important decisions that you will make in your lifetime.
 All adoption agencies are not alike.
 Some handle the entire adoption process, helping you throughout.
 Others expect you to take the initiative to learn about procedures and deadlines.
 Get a sense of how much control you want over the process and then decide on an approach and agency that fits your needs best.

 Your Primary Provider will help you find an approved homestudy agency in your state of residence.
 To better understand why you must choose your Primary Provider first, please read our in-depth article on this topic.